 Owning your own practice can reap great rewards.
 But, as any business owner will tell you, there can be headaches as well.
 One of the ways you can be prepared for the unexpected is to understand the risks you face.
 Below is the first of a two-part series about common claims made by employees.

-by Joe Soda in Business Insurance on Thursday, June 09, 2016
+by James West in Business Insurance on Thursday, June 09, 2016

 If you have questions or would like information about employment practices liability insurance (EPLI) to help offset the cost of employee claims, be sure to contact one of our agents.